 Kea Flow Diagrams

 It is also useful to understand Kea’s processing logic because there are configuration choices which can make the process far more efficient.
-Kea is very flexible, so it can be applied to very different use cases and in different environments.
+Kea is very flexible so that it can be applied to very different use cases and in different environments.
 In an environment where throughput and efficiency are a priority, the administrator can choose to limit some of the processing steps.
-For example, it is possible to limit the number of different client identifiers Kea evaluates in looking for a host reservation, or even to skip the step of checking for host reservations.
+For example, it is possible to limit the number of different client identifiers Kea evaluates in looking for a host reservation, or even to skip the whole step of checking for host reservations.

 The main loop is common to both DHCPv4 and DHPCv6 servers.

 Next is the DHCPv4 packet processing, where we determine what sort of DHCP message this is, Discover, Request, Release, Decline or Inform.
 This diagram shows the general, high level flow for processing an inbound client DHCP packet (e.g. Discover, Request, Release, etc) from receipt to the server’s response..

 The following diagrams focus on DHCPREQUEST processing.
 This chart gives an overview of the process, beginning with subnet selection, proceeding to checking for Host Reservations and evaluating client classes.
 Finally, before acknowledging the lease, the options are evaluated and added to the message.

 DHCPv4 Subnet Selection

 Subnet selection is the process of choosing a subnet that is topologically appropriate for the client.
 Note that when the selected subnet is a member of a shared network the whole shared network is selected.
 During subnet selection the client class may be checked more than once while iterating through subnets, to determine if it is permitted in the selected subnet.